 So, to summarise — why do you need a mentor?

 It improves the quality of your code — you learn best practices.

-It’s faster - what could take you a year by yourself is just 3 or 4 months with a mentor
+It’s faster — what could take you a year by yourself can take just 3 or 4 months with a mentor.

 These are all things that you won’t learn with free online tutorials but that are crucial to your success as a web developer.